 Aspiring UW electrical engineers begin with a pre-engineering curriculum and are enrolled in the College of Engineering with a pre-engineering major for the first year or two of college.

 Undergraduates must choose one concentration, which will focus their studies.
-Concentrations are available in a wide variety across UW EE’s research areas.
+Concentrations are available in a wide variety across UW ECE’s research areas.

 - Integrated systems: Design circuits to process continuous signals in devices such as stereo amplifiers and radio receivers.